w3f/Grants-Program/applications/sublua.md

 | Subcontracts | Security Audit | 2,000 USD | 1x | 2,000 USD | External security review of cryptographic components |
 | --- | --- | --- | **Total** | **29,000 USD** |  |

-*Note: Requesting 25,000 USD to fit within typical grant ranges* *Note: About 10,000 USD of our funding will be tipped to active community contributors to this project*
+*Note: Requesting 25,000 USD to fit within typical grant ranges; About 10,000 USD of our funding will be tipped to active community contributors to this project*

 ## Future Plans

 **Long-term Maintenance:**
-- Establish sustainable maintenance model through:
+- Establish a sustainable maintenance model through:
   - Community contributions and governance
-  - Potential integration with existing Polkadot ecosystem funding
+  - Potential integration with the existing Polkadot ecosystem funding
   - Commercial support services for enterprise users
   - Partnership with game development companies using the SDK